 2. Chemical toxicity used to top the list but the safer flea and tick products have reduced the numbers of overdosing.
 Problems still happen when you misunderstand directions.
 What’s safe for a dog may be deadly for a cat!
 Wash your pet immediately if you suspect toxicity, and call the vet.
 Antifreeze poisoning also can be an issue because it often tastes sweet, which attracts dogs.

 3. Plant poisonings are particularly dangerous to mouthy pets.
 Some varieties that can be harmful to pets include lilies, azalea, rhododendron, sago palm, kalanchoe and schefflera.
 Dogs fall victim most often because of their urge for recreational chewing.
 But some cats nibble leaves or paw-play with plants and may be poisoned when they later lick their claws clean.
-Beware of Easter lilies this holiday–learn more here!
+Holidays can offer all kinds of risks so prepare for holiday safety with these tips, and also beware of Easter lilies this holiday–learn more here!

 4. Pest baits also tempt dogs and cats, and can poison pets that catch or scavenge poisoned rodents, roaches or snails.
 The same cereal grains often used in commercial pet foods also are used in rodent baits so dogs may willingly eat the poison.
 Anticoagulants like warfarin prevent blood from clotting, and cause uncontrolled and fatal bleeding from the rectum, nose, and even the skin.
 Pest poisons may take 24 to 72 hours to induce signs, but once the dog or cat shows distress, treatment may not be as effective and can be too late.
 Veterinarians have antidotes for some, and others require gastric lavage and supportive care.
 Pets may be poisoned by eating dead varmints that have succumbed to pest baits, too.